pytorch/ELF/README.rst

 ELF
 ===

+**Note that this is on experimental branch.
+Code might crash and burn.**

 ELF is an Extensive, Lightweight, and Flexible platform for game research.
 We have used it to build our Go playing bot, ELF OpenGo, which achieved a 14-0 record versus four global top-30 players in April 2018.
 The final score is 20-0 (each professional Go players play 5 games).

 We have released our v0 models `here`__.